atikul-islam-sajib/Software/README.md

 Be careful, there may be differences between the result obtained on this page, and the result you would obtain with a python interpreter.
 This page just allows you to quickly test a few lines of code.

+`In this software, there is some red mark will be appeared, it does not mean that the code that I written is wrong.
+There is given some update, for example, Indentation, make space between two functions call etc. If we hover to the red mark then there is a tooltiptext would be apperaed there all the necessity steps are written.`

 Link:
 https://www.pythonchecker.com/
 https://extendsclass.com/python-tester.html